clojurebridge-boston/track2-ciphers/docs/track2-functions.md

 Ciphers that we will be exploring in this lesson work with letters that are represented as a character `char` type.
 However, they are treated as integer numbers `int` to make mathematics of encryption work.
 Letters form strings, which are a datatype different from characters.

-## Clojure constants and functions
+## Defining Clojure constants and functions

 Constants are declared using the keyword `def`:
 ```clojure